MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-waterfall-dialogs.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

 Dialogs come in a few different types.
 This article describes component, waterfall, and prompt dialogs.
-For information about dialogs in general in the Bot Framework SDK, see the [dialogs library](bot-builder-concept-dialog.md) article.
+For information about dialogs in general, see the [dialogs library](bot-builder-concept-dialog.md) article.
 For information about adaptive dialogs, see the [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md).

 A _waterfall dialog_ (or waterfall) defines a sequence of steps, allowing your bot to guide a user through a linear process.
 These are typically designed to work within the context of a _component dialog_.